Shape

 Commands:

-When passed in, run hclfmt only on specified hcl file.
+When passed in, run hclfmt only on the specified file.

 Commands: